iLert/docs/integrations/terraform-cloud-terraform-enterprise.md

 ![](../.gitbook/assets/Screenshot\_25\_02\_21\_\_23\_03.png)

-1. On the next page, name the  notification setting e.g. iLert, paste the **Webhook URL** that you generated in iLert, in the **Triggers** section choose **Only certain events** and select **Completed** and **Errored** options, then click on the **Create a Notification** button
+1. On the next page, name the  notification setting e.g. ilert, paste the **Webhook URL** that you generated in ilert, in the **Triggers** section choose **Only certain events** and select **Completed** and **Errored** options, then click on the **Create a Notification** button

 ![](../.gitbook/assets/Screenshot\_25\_02\_21\_\_23\_06.png)

 Finished!
-Your Terraform Cloud run problems will now create alerts in iLert.
+Your Terraform Cloud run problems will now create alerts in ilert.

 ## FAQ <a href="#faq" id="faq"></a>

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

-Yes, as soon as an alert has been completed in Terraform Cloud, the associated alert in iLert will be resolved automatically.
+Yes, as soon as an alert has been completed in Terraform Cloud, the associated alert in ilert will be resolved automatically.

-**Can I connect Terraform Cloud with multiple alert sources from iLert?**
+**Can I connect Terraform Cloud with multiple alert sources from ilert?**

 Yes, simply add more notification settings in Terraform Cloud.